 This button & shifter combo can be made wireless via Bluetooth.
 The system has about 15ms of measured lag, which is about 1 frame in a game.
 The base station appears as a game controller for a PC.
 Building the wireless system requires some electrical skills.
 The wireless side was developed by me and my friend Mika, code is available in GitHub, compile with Arduino + Teensyduino IDE.

 Refer to software project git for exact wiring.
 Each button should be wired to one I/O pin in Teensy and ground of Teensy.
 Wheel software can read battery voltage, but the max voltage for Teensy ADC is 3.3V, thus voltage division is necessary.
+10k + 3.3k divider works ok with max 4.2v (3.7v nominal) LiPo.
 The GND, VCC, TX, RX and status pins of HC-05 should be connected to Teensy.
 The battery and status indicator LEDs should have current limiting resistors of about 80 ohms if using regular LEDs.

 It is recommended to compile the wheel side with 24 MHz Teensy CPU speed to reduce current consumption and improve battery life.
 I am using 16 MHz no USB mode and it seems to work fine.
-With lower than stock Teensy clock speed, this setup works at least 5 hours with 500 mAh battery.
+With lower than stock Teensy clock speed, this setup works easily 12 hours, maybe up to 24 hours with 500 mAh battery.

 - Teensy 3.2